- CLASS: Arthropoda (Arthropods)

 No matter how their egg is laid, stick insect hatchlings, called nymphs, hatch from the egg as miniature versions of adults.
 They then go through successive molts to eventually reach adult size.
 This process is called incomplete metamorphosis: egg, nymph, and adult.
 Molting happens when the old exoskeleton is shed, and the larger body that had grown inside it expands and hardens into a new one.
 The time between molts is called an instar.

 Visit stick insects at the new Denny Sanford Children's Zoo, scheduled to open in October 2021.

-All stick insects are vulnerable from human encroachment, pesticides, and habitat destruction.
+All stick insects are vulnerable, due to human encroachment, pesticides, and habitat destruction.
 The Lord Howe Island stick insect Dryococelus australis is critically endangered.
-The San Diego Zoo is working closely with the Melbourne Zoo to establish a satellite colony.
-They are being reared off exhibit, and our participation is still in its early stages, but the Melbourne Zoo has been successfully rearing them for several years.
+The Melbourne Zoo has been successfully rearing them for several years, and the San Diego Zoo is working closely with the Melbourne Zoo to establish a satellite colony.
+Invertebrate care specialists are rearing the insects in an off-view area.